Dhivyagkrishnan/Embedded-System/README.md

 # Embedded-System
-# Week 1 : Blinking the LED's connected to PORTC pins of  PIC16F877A
+# Week 1 : Blinking the LED's connected to PORTD pins of  PIC16F877A
 <br><br>
 **Register** | **Functions** |
 :------------:|:---------------------:|